LostImbecile/DB-Legends-Sound-Extraction-Tool/README.md

 # DB-Legends-Sound-Extraction-Tool
 Tool to extract sound files from Dragon Ball Legends (mobile game).
 Windows only.

 You need vgmstream-cli from https://vgmstream.org/ (command-line).
-Either put the contents in the defined folder or set up its PATH variable.
+Either put the contents a folder named "vgmstream-cli" next to the exe, or set up its PATH variable.

 Steps:
 1 - Rename all files in the streamingassetbundles folder to have the .acb extension.